Substance dependence: Withdrawal

 Withdrawal is the body's reaction to abstaining from a substance upon which a person has developed a dependence syndrome.
 When dependence has developed, cessation of substance-use produces an unpleasant state, which promotes continued drug use through negative reinforcement; i.e., the drug is used to escape or avoid re-entering the associated withdrawal state.
 The withdrawal state may include physical-somatic symptoms (physical dependence), emotional-motivational symptoms (psychological dependence), or both.
 Chemical and hormonal imbalances may arise if the substance is not re-introduced.
 Psychological stress may also result if the substance is not re-introduced.

 Infants also experience substance withdrawal, known as neonatal abstinence syndrome (NAS), which can have severe and life-threatening effects.
 Addiction to drugs such as alcohol in expectant mothers not only causes NAS, but also an array of other issues which can continually affect the infant throughout their lifetime.

 Risk factors

 Dependence potential

-The dependence potential of a drug varies from substance to substance, and from individual to individual.
+The dependence potential or dependence liability of a drug varies from substance to substance, and from individual to individual.
 Dose, frequency, pharmacokinetics of a particular substance, route of administration, and time are critical factors for developing a drug dependence.

 An article in The Lancet compared the harm and dependence liability of 20 drugs, using a scale from zero to three for physical dependence, psychological dependence, and pleasure to create a mean score for dependence.
 Selected results can be seen in the chart below.